pesalerno/Genomics-Intro-workshop/README.md

 	pwd ##on cluster, get the current working directory for the raw data scp raw-data-file.gz person@clustername.institution/path/to/file/destination

+For this specific dataset, we have two "libraries" (two sequence files, one with each barcode).
+Let's demultiplex them separately for now, to learn a bit more by repeating and adding a couple of steps.
+To do this, create a de-multiplex directory for each one of the libraries, and also a raw-data directory within each so that steps are carried out cleanly and separately, for now...

 ###2.
 Adding the path for stacks in your bash profile